yochaigal/newschoolrevolution/_posts/2020-01-19-what-is-the-nsr-part-1.md

 <br>

 ### Troika!
 Numinous Edition
-There is likely no better example of a _Weird Setting_ than [Troika!](https://www.troikarpg.com/), from [Daniel Sell](https://twitter.com/ignus) & the Melsonian Arts Council.
+There is likely no better example of _Weird_ than [Troika!](https://www.troikarpg.com/), from [Daniel Sell](https://twitter.com/ignus) & the Melsonian Arts Council.
 In his [review](https://cannibalhalflinggaming.com/2019/02/27/troika-review/) of Troika!, [Aaron Marks](https://twitter.com/levelonewonk) of [Cannibal Halfing Gaming](https://cannibalhalflinggaming.com/) writes:

 _"Imagine, if you will, that Douglas Adams and Terry Pratchett have returned from the dead.
 They both pile into a Ford Cortina and take a long drive across the American Southwest, pondering the nature of the fantasy genre.
 Once they arrive in California, they legally acquire several ounces of the finest cannabis sativa and hotbox the Cortina.
 Then they write an RPG."_